villetakanen/pmwiki-to-markdown/README.md

 # pmwiki-to-markdown

-A Typescript based converter from PmWiki format to markdown with headmeatter
+A Typescript based converter from PmWiki format to markdown with frontmatter